jgriffiths/prefgen/README.md

    over the app.
 5. Create a listener to update summary text when options change
-6. Try to support newer/older/different form factor devices by switching between +PreferenceScreen+ and +Fragment+, launching with actions versus directly, etc, etc.
+6. Try to support newer/older/different form factor devices by switching between `PreferenceScreen` and `Fragment`, launching with actions versus directly, etc, etc.

 Even once all this is done, some preferences may be under-documented.
 A single